robin-raymond/zax.io/concurrency.md

 // a deep copy is performed at this moment on the type later := myFunc(myType)

-later.then = {
+callable := later.then = {
     // ...
 }

 // ...

-// ... to be potentially run on a different thread... later.callable()
+// ...potentially run on a different thread... callable()
 ````